zio-crew/talks/README.md

 ZIO Crew wants to build and spread beyond borders knowledge about `ZIO`, `Scala`, functional programming and its practical, real world applications.

-We do this through building a community, building and sharing projects, and giving public talks on different aspects of technology and applications.
+We do this through building a community, building and sharing projects and giving public talks on different aspects of technology and applications.

-We collect, store, publish and PR all seminar, conference, meetup, etc talks in the same place to localize knowledge about ZIO, share it across developers and give a word of mouth about the best developers, who work on those projects.
+We collect, store, publish and PR all seminar, conference, meetup, etc talks in the same place to localize the knowledge about ZIO, share it across developers and give a word of mouth about the best developers, who work on those projects.

 Each talk consists of the following:

 * Topic
 * Author info and credentials
 * PR with a related code